TIBHannover/orkg-nlp-pypi/docs/source/introduction.rst

 Why ?
 """"""
-The Open Research Knowledge Graph (**ORKG**) is a next-generation digital library that provides modern techniques foracquiring, curating, publishing and processing semantic scholarly knowledge.
+The Open Research Knowledge Graph (**ORKG**) is a next-generation digital library that provides modern techniques for acquiring, curating, publishing and processing semantic scholarly knowledge.
 All that happens with leveraging a **Knowledge Graph** that increases the *FAIRness* of the data, following the RDF triple paradigm.